Executive Updates from

 While words cannot mitigate the impact felt along the path of Harvey, we can join together in small ways to help our communities and each other.
 We encourage our Aggie family to stay safe and join together for those impacted by the storm.
 At the same time, we offer our full support and hope that the coming days bring healing across our great state.

 There are many locations throughout the state that will accept your non-perishable and personal care items.
 In Bryan-College Station, several student groups on campus have joined together to host food and supply drives with drop-off locations across campus, as well as a blood drive early next week.
-Additional details on how to donate, or volunteer, can be found on their website.

 We are Aggies, and as such, find solace in our core values for which we stand.
 Today, I call upon every student, faculty and staff member to report on efforts in your area and ask that you reach out to us if you are need of assistance.